 At the turn of the twentieth century, a steady stream of immigrants and expanding railroads had transformed Boston, Massachusetts into a thriving industrial city.
-Wealthy Bostonians were investing in mines, railroads, and industries in the American West.
+Wealthy Bostonians were investing in mines, railroads and industries in the American West.
 Chicago, Illinois was also booming; in 1900 it was the second-largest city in the United States.
 Bustling with industry and the construction of skyscrapers, the city had consolidated its position as the financial capital and railroad hub of the agro-industrial Midwest.

-At the time, the city of Boston was completing a transformation from a largely shipping and trade-oriented city to a manufacturing center, thanks in large part to waves of hard-working Irish immigrants, who continued to cross the Atlantic and settle there.
+At the time, Boston was completing a transformation from a largely shipping and trade-oriented city to a manufacturing center, thanks in large part to the waves of hard-working Irish immigrants, who continued to cross the Atlantic and settle there.
 Its earlier days as New England’s premier shipping hub had made Boston a nucleus of significant wealth.
 Now, flush Bostonians looked to invest in industry and in the country’s growing railroad system.

 In 1900, Goldman Sachs established offices in these two regional financial centers, officially making the New York-headquartered firm a national company.
-The offices, at 60 State Street in Boston and 205 La Salle in Chicago, provided the firm with an on-the-ground presence in two important and growing markets in which Goldman Sachs saw opportunities to put its innovative financing expertise to work to meet growing needs.
+The offices, at 60 State Street in Boston and 205 La Salle Street in Chicago, provided the firm with an on-the-ground presence in two important and growing markets in which Goldman Sachs saw opportunities to put its innovative financing expertise to work to meet growing needs.